OR WAIT 15 SECS

 There are solutions, however, according to Stout, noting that no single systemic disinfection technology can completely eliminate these microorganisms from hospital water systems.
 The germs survive and even thrive in hospital plumbing despite chemical and heat-based treatments designed to eradicate them.
 Many of the germs live in biofilms, communities of microorganisms that adhere to the pipes and are protected from systemic disinfection treatments.
 Waterborne microbes may also be harbored by amoebae that shelter them and safely transport them to distant locations in the hospitals water system.

 Effective protection for high-risk immuno-compromised patients (cancer and transplant patients) requires delivery of water that meets a higher standard than normal tap water.
 One option is the addition of point-of-use filtration technology.
-Citing studies conducted by the VA Pittsburgh Healthcare System, the
+Citing studies conducted by the VA Pittsburgh Healthcare System, the University of Pittsburgh and the University of Bologna using Pall-Aquasafe Water Filters, Stout stated that this technology minimizes patient exposure to waterborne microbes, including Legionella and Pseudomonas aeruginosa, by breaking the infection chain between water and patients.
+She advises that point-of-use filters may be used on faucets, showerheads and ice machines in all areas where there are high-risk patients.
+She also recommends the quick implementation of point-of-use filters in a targeted approach during an infectious outbreak.

 Patients should become familiar with these problems and take preventive steps to protect themselves.
 Stout offers the following tips to patients, their families and caregivers:

 -- Check your hospitals infection rates if you can, and find out how your hospital compares to others in your region.
-The issue is timely because a growing number of states, including
+The issue is timely because a growing number of states, including New York and California, are enacting legislation to make hospital infection rates public.

 -- Ask the hospital if it tests its water system for Legionella, common waterborne microorganisms that cause disease and other sources of infection.